 The West Branch Area School District Acceptable Use Policy outlines all of the policies and regulations governing the West Branch Area School District computer network.
-Students and their parents/guardians must read the West Branch Area School District Acceptable Use Policy, as well as the West Branch Area School District Acceptable Use Policy, as well as the West Branch Area School District Acceptable Use Policy User Agreement.
+Students and their parents/guardians must read the West Branch Area School District Acceptable Use Policy, as well as the West Branch Area School District Acceptable Use Policy User Agreement.

 The West Branch Area School District Acceptable Use Policy User Agreement must be completed and signed by both the student and the parent/guardian.
 The signed form must then be returned to school.
 A computer account for the student will not be created until the West Branch Area School District Acceptable Use Policy User Agreement is completed and signed by both the student and the parent/guardian, and returned to school.
-A copy of the West Branch Area School District Acceptable Use Policy Iser Agreement and the parent/guardian.
+A copy of the West Branch Area School District Acceptable Use Policy User Agreement is completed and signed by both the student and the parent/guardian, and returned to school.
+A copy of the West Branch Area School District Acceptable Use Policy is located in Appendix C.